pefflerm/haskell-cs330/README.md

 'A' :: Char
 ```

-The most common data types in Haskell are Int, Double, Bool, Char, and String.
-Chars store a single Unicode character.
-Strings are stored as lists of Chars.
+#### The most common data types in Haskell are Int, Double, Bool, Char, and String.
 ```
 x :: Int
 x = 4